Passport vs Travel Visa: What is the Difference?

 Various countries have different types of visas.
 Below are some of the universal classes.

 People who qualify for this visa can move to the issuing country and acquire permanent residence.
-Example include marriage visa and spouse visa.
+Examples include marriage visas and spouse visas.

 This type of visa permits you into a country for a specified purpose within a limited period.
-Examples include tourist visa, private visa (when invited), visa for medical reasons, business visa, and refugee visa, among others.
+Examples include tourist visas, private visas (when invited), visas for medical reasons, business visas, and refugee visas.

 This visa permits its holder to stay in the country for an extended but limited period.
-Examples are temporary worker visa, student visa, asylum visa, and journalist visa.
+Examples are temporary worker visas, student visas, asylum visas, and journalist visas.